 First of all, scientific developments never stop, making these previous works not obsolete but less up to date and complete.
-This will happen with the present book, even if we are updating it on a regular basis.
+This will happen with the present book, even if I am trying to update it on a regular basis.
 Second, and more important, all these books, except possibly the jewel by Phillips (1977) have a rather narrow scope, and do not cover aspects for which no monograph exist.
-We particularly think about microseisms or infragravity waves.
-Our collaborations with coastal engineers, geomorphologists and seismologists, has motivated us to bring to the forefront those results that are often obscure or very hard to follow.
-Our point of view is that the study of ocean waves lies at the heart of the investigation of the Earth System and that much insight and cross-fertilization can result from the integration of many geoscientifc fields, from microseisms to remote sensing, as well as applied disciplines such as marine meteorology or coastal and ocean engineering.
-At the very least, these different disciplines are providing new data and different points of view that complement each other in constraining our physical understanding of wave processes, and the parameterizations used in numerical models.
+I particularly think about microseisms or infragravity waves.
+Working with coastal engineers, geomorphologists and seismologists, has motivated me to bring to the forefront those results that are often obscure or very hard to follow.
+My point of view is that ocean waves play a very particular role in the Earth System, both as an important element of air-sea or land-ocean exchanges, and also as a deforming mirror that modifies our measurements of ocean properties using remote sensing and even in situ techniques.
+As a result, much insight and cross-fertilization can come from the integration of many geoscientifc fields, from microseisms to remote sensing, as well as applied disciplines such as marine meteorology or coastal and ocean engineering.
+At the very least, these different disciplines are providing new data and different points of view that complement each other in constraining our physical understanding of wave processes, and the parameterizations used in numerical models or remote sensing algorithms.

-On these topics, we have tried to be clear without compromising the accuracy of the results, but this is a very difficult balance.
-If you find it unclear, do not hesitate to contact us and we will try again to clarify in the next revision.
+On these topics, I have tried to be clear without compromising the accuracy of the results, but this is a very difficult balance.
+If you find it unclear, do not hesitate to contact me and I will try again to clarify in the next revision.

-We shall finish with a final warning: our selection of topics is clearly biased to our own tastes and interests, which are clearly favouring geosciences versus engineering.
+I shall finish with a final warning: my selection of topics is clearly biased to my own tastes and interests, which are clearly favouring geosciences versus engineering.
 It does not mean that the topics ignored here are not important.
 For example, a good discussion of extreme waves and sea state analysis would be much more useful for all engineers than our development on three-dimensional wave-current interactions.
 For this you may go to section 4.3 of Holthuijsen (2007).
-This choice is ours, and we hope that the present book will be a good combination of useful and interesting topics.
+This is my particular choice, and I hope that the present book will be a good combination of useful and interesting topics.